 Allow everything to dry completely, then turn the roaster oven on and allow it to heat up for at least 15 minutes.
 The heat will help burn off any chemicals that were used in manufacturing.

-This also helps you test the roaster oven to make sure it heats up properly before trusting it to cook your meals.
+This also helps you test the roaster oven to ensure it heats properly before trusting it to cook your meals.

 Related read What Is a Roaster Oven?